Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Sutton and are not the council.
 About us

-The Council meeting on 29 January 2024 addressed significant concerns regarding the cost of social care, the implementation of 20mph speed limits, and housing legislation.
-Key decisions included urging the government to properly fund social care, rejecting blanket 20mph speed limits on main roads, and adopting amended housing legislation focused on improving social housing conditions.
+The Council meeting on 29 January 2024 addressed a range of issues, including the rising costs of social care, the implementation of 20mph speed limits, and housing legislation.
+Key decisions included urging the government to properly fund social care, rejecting blanket 20mph speed limits on main roads, and agreeing to updates to the Standards Regime Complaints Procedure.

 Cost of Care